Certified. Verified. Credentialed.

 Credentialing advances beyond certification and verification by validating mastery of the competencies required for a given role.
 Rather than simply confirming completion of training or a post-test, credentialing involves a dedicated, standalone assessment that demonstrates comprehension of those competencies at a professional level.
 Taken together, the related courses define the knowledge and skills a practitioner should possess, while the credentialing exam confirms an individual’s ability to apply them in alignment with industry standards.

-Benefits of an NABITA Credential include:
+Benefits of a NABITA Credential include:

 Professional Recognition: